weewx/weewx/docs_src/utilities/weectl-device.md

 The utility requires a WeeWX configuration file.
 If no file is specified, it will look for a file called `weewx.conf` in the standard location.
-If your configuration file is in a non-standard location, specify the path to the configuration file as the first argument.
+If your configuration file is in a non-standard location, specify the path to the configuration file either as the first argument, or by using the `--config` option.
 For example,

     weectl device /path/to/weewx.conf --help

+or

+    weectl device --config=/path/to/weewx.conf --help

 For details about the options available for each type of hardware, see the appropriate hardware section: